theoddden/Float-Protocols/README.md

 ## Overview

-Float Protocols bridges existing dead zone communication systems (Iridium, Inmarsat, VSAT, HF/VHF, RockBLOCK) to AST SpaceMobile's direct-to-cell network.
+Float Protocols is a primitive that bridges existing dead zone communication systems (Iridium, Inmarsat, VSAT, HF/VHF, RockBLOCK) to AST SpaceMobile's direct-to-cell network that is partly launched.
 Users bring their own ASTS account details for authentication.
 The system integrates with telemetry for accurate ping monitoring.

 **Design Principles:**
 - Async-first architecture for low latency